Miley Cyrus Channels Dad Billy Ray’s Iconic ’90s Look With Updated Mullet Hairdo

 Miley Cyrus is celebrating the new year with a new ‘do.
-The 27-year-old “Nothing Breaks Like a Heart” singer posted a series of photos to Instagram as she showed off an updated version of a shaggy new mullet that is reminiscent of her famous dad’s iconic 1990s look.
+The 27-year-old “Nothing Breaks Like a Heart” singer posted a series of photos to Instagram showing off an updated version of her shaggy mullet that is reminiscent of her famous dad’s iconic 1990s look.

-In the photos, Miley is seen posing in a tan suede jacket, blue jeans, and black boots as holds a guitar that she plans to use for her upcoming festival shows at BottleRock Napa Valley and Bonnaroo Music & Arts Festival, according to Billboard.
+In the photos, Miley is seen posing in a tan suede jacket, blue jeans and black boots while holding a guitar that she plans to use for her upcoming festival shows at BottleRock Napa Valley and Bonnaroo Music & Arts Festival, according to Billboard.

-While her hair is streaky blonde in the pics, Miley’s fresh update of her ‘do channels her dad Billy Ray Cyrus’ signature look from his “Achy Breaky Heart Days” nearly 30 years ago.
+While her hair is streaky blond in the pics, Miley’s fresh update of her ‘do channels her dad Billy Ray Cyrus’ signature look from his “Achy Breaky Heart Days” nearly 30 years ago.

-Miley even noted the resemblance to her dad’s famed hairstyle as she captioned her post by referencing her “new mullet” and “old guitar.”
+Miley even noted the resemblance to her dad’s famed hairstyle.
+She captioned her post by referencing her “new mullet” and “old guitar.”

 In the comments section to the post, Miley’s followers raved about her classic look.